Atli-A/atlisp/notes.md

 ```zig
 fn max(comptime T: type, a: T, b: T) T {...}
 ```
-This has potential and introduces a "type" type.
+This has potential and introduces a `type` type.
 Could be elegant?
 To support currying we would need to ensure that type params are first.
 Otherwise you could curry a variable that conflicts with a type.
 Even if its solvable it overcomplicates it.